SZXC-WG/LocalGen-new/content/faq.en.md

 No. LocalGen is an independent, fan-made open-source project.
 It is not affiliated with, endorsed by, sponsored by, or connected to generals.io or its original developers.

-## What is the current v6 status?
+## Which v6 features are available?

-The active `master` source identifies itself as `6.0.0-dev`.
-Local Game, Map Creator, and the bot simulator work; some visible menu entries remain placeholders.
+Local Game, Map Creator, and the Bot simulator are available in `6.0.0-dev`.
+Web Game and Load Replay are still in development.

 ## Can I play over a LAN or through Web Game?

-Not in current v6.
-Clicking Web Game displays a “not available yet” message.
-The README's older LAN wording does not match the current implementation.
+No. Web Game is not available yet, and LocalGen does not currently support LAN play.

 ## Can I load a replay?

-Not yet. `.lgr` and `.lgra` are listed in the associated-files reference, but the current Load Replay button is a placeholder and no replay reader is implemented.
+Not yet.
+The visible Load Replay button does not currently open `.lgr` or `.lgra` files.

 ## How many humans can play a Local Game?